 This hummus recipe can be stored in the fridge for 4 days.
 I have never tried freezing this hummus recipe.
 If you do, let me know in the comments below!

-- 2 cups of dried chickpeas
+- 6 cups cooked & drained chickpeas about 2 cups of dried chickpeas

-- 6 tbsp of tahini
+- 6 tablespoon tahini

 - 3 red bell peppers

 - ½ teaspoon baking powder if using dried chickpeas

 - Soak chickpeas for at least 3 hours for baking powder.
 Cook chickpeas on the stovetop for about 1 hour to 1.5 hours or until tender.
 If using canned chickpeas, drain and rinse the chickpeas.
 If using cooked frozen chickpeas, thaw in a pot with water on the stovetop on medium heat.

 - Cut the red bell pepper and lay the skin up on a baking sheet.
 Roast at 425℉ (218℃) for about 15 to 20 minutes or until the skin is slightly charred.

 - Remove the red bell pepper skin (or keep the skin intact for a smoky flavor) and chop the peppers roughly.